At the mouth of the Miami River in the heart of the city there is an archeological site, Miami Circle.

 The site was discovered in 1998 when an apartment complex on the site was torn down and an archeological field survey was done before redevelopment.

-There is also a large exhibit at the History Miami Museum explaining the site and displaying some of the objects found during the field work.
+There is also a large exhibit at the History Miami Museum explaining the site and displaying some of the objects found during field work at the site.

 The History Miami Museum also has an extensive exhibit on the native Tequesta Indians of Miami.